-Last updated: March 27, 2021
+Last updated: December 7, 2021

-This is a 68-year-old male patient who was cutting the grass when he experienced a “horrid pressure in his chest.
-He says it feels like it is going to explode.”
-He rates his discomfort as an 8 on a scale of 1/10 and describes it as an intense pressure.
+This is a 68-year-old male patient who was cutting the grass when he experienced a “horrid pressure in my chest.”
+He says, “it feels like it is going to explode.”
+He rates his discomfort as an 8 on a scale of 10 and describes it as an intense pressure.
 He complains of feeling dizzy.
 His history includes being a Type II Diabetic for the past 10 years, hypothyroidism and HTN.
-He is a pack a day smoker for at least 30 years.
+He is a pack-a-day smoker for at least 30 years.

 This is a large inferior wall infarction.
-Note the high ST Segment elevation in II, III and aVF.
+Note the high ST-Segment elevation in II, III, and aVF.
 There are reciprocal changes in the anterior wall (ST Depression in V1, V2 and V3).
 This patient needs to be treated quickly for his STEMI.
-However, a significant number of inferior wall infarctions affect the right ventricle.
-This information is important because these patients may be severely hypotensive if given Nitroglycerin and our patient is borderline hypotensive to begin with.
+However, a significant number of inferior wall infarction affect the right ventricle.
+This information is important because these patients may be severely hypotensive if given Nitroglycerin (NTG) and our patient is borderline hypotensive, to begin with.

 TREATMENT: Our goal is getting this blood vessel open and saving heart muscle.
-We know that the longer the vessel remains closed, the more heart muscle that will be lost.
+We know that the longer the vessel remains closed, the more heart muscle will be lost.
 If we are an EMS provider, the receiving hospital should be notified immediately so that the cardiac catheterization laboratory can be ready when we get there.
 If we are an Emergency Department provider, the cardiac catheterization laboratory should be activated as soon as the diagnosis is made.

-The patient should receive ASPIRIN 325mg (he is not taking daily aspirin).
+The patient should receive aspirin 325mg (he is not taking daily aspirin).
 He should get 4 baby ASA as they can be chewed and absorbed quicker than adult aspirin given PO.